ethan-l-chen-24/miniC_Compiler/README.md

 - deadcode elimination
 - constant folding
 - constant propagation

 To test the Optimizer, `cd` into `optimizer` and build using `make`.
 In the Makefile, , you can adjust the test file by altering the `folder` and `test_file` variables to the proper filepath.
 By saying `make test`, a `.ll` file will be outputted in the `lib/test_files/llvm_optimized` directory, allowing you to check the semantics of the LLVM IR against the original code.
+For smaller custom test cases, run `make hard_test`.

+### 4. Assembly Generator

+Work in Progress